louisjensen/game-creator/doc/plan/DESIGN_PLAN.md

 * Letting Authoring define the specific logics based on user input (i.e. how Object1.collide() is implemented).
 Serialization translates the implementation into XML and actual GameObjects implementing certain interfaces with defined logics are recreated by GameData and eventually passed into GameEngine.
 * More flexible; kind of mixing Authoring's and Engine's responsibilities
 #### Choice 2 (final decision):
 * Authoring and Engine agree on a finite set of behaviors that can possibly happen.
-Authoring stores information of GameObjects with basic parameters (e.g. x/y positions) and labels of the behaviors to perform on certain events (e.g. collision); Engine implements the specific logics for behaviors, and maps behaviors for GameObjects with labels.
+Authoring stores information of GameObjects with basic parameters (e.g. x/y positions) and labels of the behaviors to perform on certain engine.external.events (e.g. collision); Engine implements the specific logics for behaviors, and maps behaviors for GameObjects with labels.
 * Separating front/back ends; easier implementation on Authoring side

 ### 2. How does Data communicate with Runner?